 Future Farmers of America (FFA)

-Get involved with NCWU’s FFA Program and learn different farming and agricultural techniques.
-The FFA program educates its members on farm animals and how to properly care for them.
+The NCWC Future Farmers of America will teach and practice different farming and agricultural techniques as well as educate its members on farm animals and how to properly care for them.
 We will also endeavor to foster a healthy learning environment where our members will develop their leadership skills, promote positive personal growth, and career success through agricultural education.
 We will also promote change in the Wesleyan Community.

 The Wesleyan Business Society or “Impact” is a society for business school majors and minors that promotes practical education and application of business concepts through a business-style application process.
 The society incorporates: guest speakers from the field of business, group discussions, networking and collaboration meetings, and projects designed to improve and prepare the individual for the business field.
 This is a high engagement and commitment society with immense personal advancement potential.
 In short, this society is designed to emulate business fundamentals that reflect real world experience.